Neal Lawson: Biography

+In June 2023, Lawson received notice that he may face expulsion from the Labour Party – after 44 years of membership – because of a May 2021 retweet supporting tactical voting during the local elections in Oxford West and Abingdon as part of his long-standing advocacy for a united progressive front with the Green Party and the Liberal Democrats.
+Lawson described the Labour Party as a "bully" and accused it of pursuing a "bureaucratic project" instead of a "deep intellectual cultural project".

+Lawson is a part-time consultant at progressive communicators Jericho Chambers, where he works on a global responsible tax project.
+He is on the Board of the Citizens Basic Income Trust and is a Commissioner on the Women's Budget Group Commission on a Gender Equal Economy.

+Media activity and publications

 He writes for The Guardian, the New Statesman and OpenDemocracy about equality, democracy and the future of the left, and appears on TV and radio as a political commentator.
-He was the author of All Consuming (Penguin, 2009), which analysed the social cost of consumerism.
-Lawson's writing has been heavily influenced by the late Polish Marxist sociologist Zygmunt Bauman.
+He is the author of All Consuming, a book published with Penguin in 2009, which analyses the social cost of consumerism.
+Lawson has credited the Polish Marxist sociologist Zygmunt Bauman and the political scientist David Marquand (in particular Marquand's book The Unprincipled Society, written as a member of the Social Democratic Party in 1988) as the key influences on his political thought.

-Lawson is also managing editor of the quarterly progressive policy journal Renewal.
+Lawson is the managing editor of the quarterly progressive policy journal Renewal.
 Renewal was previously the journal of the Labour Coordinating Committee, which was wound up in 1998 and briefly replaced by the Labour Renewal Network.
 He co-edited The Progressive Century (Palgrave, 2001).

-He is on the Board of the Citizens Basic Income Trust and is a Commissioner on the WBG Commission on a Gender Equal Economy.
+Reception

-Lawson has been described by Zygmunt Bauman as “one of the most insightful and inventive minds on the British political stage”, in the Guardian as “the most optimistic commentator in western Europe” and as the “Eeyore of the left” in the Sunday Times.
+Lawson has been described by Zygmunt Bauman as “one of the most insightful and inventive minds on the British political stage”, in The Guardian as “the most optimistic commentator in western Europe” and as "new Labour's Eeyore" in the Sunday Times.

-Lawson is part-time consultant at progressive communicators Jericho Chambers where he works on a global responsible tax project.